top of page

 Bishop Joseph Strickland

-Bishop of Tyler, Texas
+Bishop Emeritus of Tyler, Texas

 Tradivox promises to be a treasury of truth and tradition that is desperately needed in the world today.
-We need to return to the basic sources of our beautiful Traditions of Catholic Faith and make them accessible to this generation.
+We need to return to the basic sources of our beautiful traditions of Catholic Faith and make them accessible to this generation.
 Too much has been lost, diminished or ignored in the haze of modernity that is nearing a crescendo of darkness in these days.
 The documents that Tradivox will bring to light and re-introduce to the world give clear and steady answers to the questions of today.
 May many read and learn the Truth of God that guides us.

 manning mw116492_edited.jpg